tuxops/yubienabler-macos/README.md

-screensaver.dist| screensaver file as distributed in MacOS, for recovery screensaver.yubi| screensaver file with Yubico PAM enabled yubipam.sh|systemwide setup for use of YubiKeys with PAM, .|run after install of YubiKey software and MacOS upgrades README.md|this file
+screensaver.dist| screensaver file as distributed in MacOS, for recovery screensaver.yubi| screensaver file with Yubico PAM enabled yubipam.sh|systemwide setup for use of YubiKeys with PAM, .|run after install of YubiKey software or after MacOS upgrades README.md|this file